Drakkar-Software/OctoBot-Docs/Webhooks/TradingView-webhook.md

 -   Create an account at <https://www.tradingview.com> (join for free button)
--   To be able to send signals from tradingview.com, you need a pro account, if you don\'t have one, you can use the pro trial by clicking on
+-   To be able to send signals from tradingview.com, you need a pro account, if you don't have one, you can use the pro trial by clicking on

     [![start-free-trial-button](https://raw.githubusercontent.com/Drakkar-Software/OctoBot/assets/wiki_resources/tradingview-go-pro-trial-button.png){width="200px"}](https://raw.githubusercontent.com/Drakkar-Software/OctoBot/assets/wiki_resources/tradingview-go-pro-trial-button.png)